sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Kas1966b] \T. Kasami: *Weight Distribution Formula for Some Class
               of Cyclic Codes*.
 Coordinated Science Laboratory,
               University of Illinois at Urbana-Champaign.
 1966

 ..
+[Kas1971] \T. Kasami: *The weight enumerators for several classes of
+             subcodes of the second order binary Reed-Muller codes*.
+             Information and Control, 18, pp. 369-394, 1971.

+..
 [Kas2018] András Kaszanyitzky. *The GraftalLace Cellular Automata*.
              Preprint, :arxiv:`1805.11532`.